When is Frozen 2 released in cinemas? Which cast are returning? What is it about?

 Disney released the first teaser in February 2019.
 It doesn’t give much away, but it hints that the second outing may be a little darker than the first, with Elsa and her cohort seemingly training for a battle with unknown dark forces.
 Check it out below.

-A longer trailer is expected to land on Tuesday 11th June – a date revealed by Disney via alongside a misty new poster featuring leads Elsa and Anna…
+A longer trailer landed on Tuesday 11th June – a date revealed by Disney via alongside a misty new poster featuring leads Elsa and Anna…

 The brand-new trailer for #Frozen2 debuts tomorrow morning, exclusively on @GMA. pic.twitter.com/HCPfpg0Wty